 Heavy police presence as truckers arrive in downtown Ottawa

-Ottawa's police chief is urging people to avoid downtown Ottawa this weekend with a large convoy of truckers and supporters arriving to protest COVID-19 vaccine mandates and other public health measures during the COVID-19 pandemic.
+Ottawa's police chief is urging people to avoid downtown Ottawa this weekend, as a large convoy of truckers and supporters fill streets around Parliament Hill to protest COVID-19 vaccine mandates and other public health measures during the COVID-19 pandemic.

 As the first of several convoys parked outside of Parliament Hill Friday afternoon, Chief Peter Sloly issued a stark warning to any protesters who break the law: they will be prosecuted.